 The economic situation for Walker County is statistically represented by employment activity, both in workers and jobs.
 As represented in Tables 9-15, Walker County experienced employment losses between 2007 and 2010.
 Like much of the state and nation, very significant employment losses were exhibited in 2009.
-Significant to very significant gains were exhibited between 2015 and 2017.
+Significant to very significant gains were exhibited between 2015 and 2018.

-As represented in Figure 1 (and Table 10), between 2007 and 2009, the average decrease in employment in Walker County was approximately 1,339 workers or approximately -4.3% per year.
-The rate of employment gain between 2010 and 2015 was modest at +0.11% per year.
-The 2016 to 2017 rate of gain was very significant when compared to the preceding years at +3.47%, represented by an increase of 989 jobs.
+As represented in Figure 1 (and Table 10), between 2008 and 2010, the average decrease in employment in Walker County was approximately 1,589 workers or approximately -5.3% per year.
+The rate of employment gain between 2011 and 2017 was moderate at +0.76% per year.
+The 2017 to 2018 rate of gain was very significant when compared to the preceding years at +2.17%, represented by an increase of 635 workers.

-Monthly unemployment rates in 2017 were much improved when compared to the 2009 to 2016 period.
-Monthly unemployment rates in 2017 were for the most part improving on a month to month basis, ranging between 4.1% and 5.4%.
+Monthly unemployment rates in 2018 were much improved when compared to the 2009 to 2016 period.
+Monthly unemployment rates in 2018 were for the most part improving on a month to month basis, ranging between 3.3% and 4.3%.

-The National forecast for 2017 (at present) is for the unemployment rate to approximate 3.5% to 4%.
+The National forecast for 2019 (at present) is for the unemployment rate to approximate 3.5% to 4%.
 Typically, during the last five years, the overall unemployment rate in Walker County has been above to slightly above the state and above the national average unemployment rates.
-The annual unemployment rate in 2018 in Walker County is forecasted to continue to decline, to the vicinity of 4% to 4.5% and improving on a relative year to year basis.
+The annual unemployment rate in 2019 in Walker County is forecasted to continue to decline, to the vicinity of 3.5% to 4% and improving on a relative year to year basis.
+Covered (at place) employment in Walker County increased in three of five years between 2013 and 2017.
+Also, the 1st three quarters of data in 2018 indicate a net gain in covered employment for 2018.